Lecturer in Organisation and Management Control, and Director of Accounting and Finance MSc

 Marian is a member of the Edinburgh Futures Institute and the Centre for Accounting and Society.

-Dr Marian Gatzweiler is Lecturer at the University of Edinburgh Business School.
+Dr Marian Gatzweiler is a Lecturer at the University of Edinburgh Business School.
 Marian’s research mainly focuses on the intersection between management and information systems in high-performance settings.
 His field work includes research on management practices in large-scale humanitarian crises and Europe’s largest megaproject.
 Interdisciplinary in nature, Marian’s research draws from organization theory, science and technology studies and political philosophy and ultimately seeks to develop actionable insights to inform contemporary management and policy challenges.
 In 2015, he was a visiting research fellow at the University of Oxford.

 Marian's research has been published in outlets such as Research in the Sociology of Organizations.
 He has reviewed for various academic journals, including Organization Studies and Accounting, Organizations and Society, and Research in the Sociology of Organizations.
 He was invited to present research seminars at the Universities of Cambridge, Innsbruck, Oxford, Warwick and the London School of Economics and regularly presents his research at international conferences.
 His research has also been featured in media publications such as The Conversation.